prowler-cloud/prowler/docs/index.md

     docker compose up -d
     ```

+    > Containers are built for `linux/amd64`.
+If your workstation's architecture is different, please set `DOCKER_DEFAULT_PLATFORM=linux/amd64` in your environment.

     > Enjoy Prowler App at http://localhost:3000 by signing up with your email and password.

     ???+ note